specious/facebook-cli/README.md

 * [Facebook Announces Graph API v2.3, More Deprecations](https://www.webniraj.com/2015/03/26/facebook-announces-graph-api-v2-3-more-deprecations/)
 * [Facebook API: Getting Friends Using Graph API 2.0 and PHP SDK 4.0.x](https://www.webniraj.com/2014/06/12/facebook-api-getting-friends-using-graph-api-2-0-and-php-sdk-4-0-x/)

+In an [article](https://developers.facebook.com/blog/post/2012/10/10/growing-quality-apps-with-open-graph/) published in October, 2012, Facebook developer [Henry Zhang](https://www.facebook.com/hzz) wrote:

+> Post to friends wall via the API generate a high levels of negative user feedback, including “Hides” and “Mark as Spam" and so we are removing it from the API.
+If you want to allow people to post to their friend’s timeline from your app, you can invoke the feed dialog.

 With so much functionality removed, it's not possible to build a full-featured interface to Facebook through the API.

-If you can get a feature to work, open a pull request.
+If you can get a feature to work, please [contribute](CONTRIBUTING.md).

 ## Development